QualitySushi/osrs-simulator/frontend/README.md

 Choose equipment to automatically update stats
 View detailed results with max hit, hit chance, and DPS Modular component structure with custom hooks
+Light and dark theme toggle with saved preference

 Technologies Used